 - Forest Service Fire Prevention Specialists

 Students may begin their study in the Fire Science program in fall quarter of every even numbered year.
 Students who miss the fall enrollment period may take the EMT and general educational courses at any time and then take the fire related courses when the program begins again.
-A placement test offered by the Student Development Center must be completed prior to admittance to the program.
+In order to start this program, the placement process must be completed through the Testing Center.
+Visit wwcc.edu/placement for more information.
 Due to the nature of the work, students wishing to enroll in the Fire Science program must submit to a Washington State criminal background check.

 Students are encouraged to seek positions in the local student resident firefighter programs, in which lodging is provided in exchange for taking calls as a volunteer member of local fire agencies.